Rosenblatt Securities Thinks PDF Solutions' Stock is Going to Recover

-PDF Solutions (PDFS) received a Buy rating and a $22.00 price target from Rosenblatt Securities analyst John McPeake today.
-The company’s shares closed last Tuesday at $17.35, close to its 52-week low of $15.97.
+In a report released today, John McPeake from Rosenblatt Securities reiterated a Buy rating on PDF Solutions (PDFS), with a price target of $22.00.
+The company’s shares closed last Thursday at $17.23, close to its 52-week low of $15.97.

-The word on The Street in general, suggests a Moderate Buy analyst consensus rating for PDF Solutions with a $25.50 average price target.
+The word on The Street in general, suggests a Strong Buy analyst consensus rating for PDF Solutions with a $24.33 average price target.

 See today’s analyst top recommended stocks >>